 Some students may be attending school for the first time.
 Be patient with them and model good social skills.
 Say Hello to your students individually and encourage them to reply.
-Model turn-taking, hand-raising, and other classroom norms.
-When a student acts out of turn, don't get angry.
+Model taking turns, putting your hand up, and other classroom norms.
+When a student misbehaves, don't get angry.
 Patiently explain that this is not how to act in a classroom.
-This type of instruction may not take place in English at first, and that's OK.
-Be prepared to work with students on proper school behavior and norms throughout the year.
+This type of instruction may not take place in English at first, which is OK.
+Be prepared to work with students on proper school behaviour and norms throughout the year.